Store your project documentation in your project repository

 AI Configuration Files

-- Always add type hints to function parameters
+- Always add type hints to new or changed Python code.

 Docstrings should be in Sphinx format.